hmcts/ccpay-bulkscanning-app/README.md

 ## What's inside this application

 The api is a working application with a setup.
-It contains:
+It contains :
  * application
  * setup script to prepare project
  * common plugins and libraries